rahul-0000-code/Indoor-Navigation-using-AR/README.md

 # Indoor-Navigation-using-AR
-A Augumented Reality, Unity Platform based Indoor Navigation for a home map
+A Augumented Reality, Unity Platform based Indoor Navigation for a home map Additionally i was upto stage 2 of the project, further more process are involved Trying to clone may refer google AR core documentation

 The Indoor Navigation using Augmented Reality, is a comprehensive collection of resources and code examples aimed at facilitating the development of indoor navigation systems leveraging the power of AR technology.
 For cloning the process